iemkek/SAP_Conversational_AI_Assignments/README.md

 ```

 ## SAP Conversational AI
+SAP Conversational AI can recognize the sentiment of a message.
+In this assignment the chatbot should respond on the message 'yes' and it can recognize the sentiment in this to be 'positive' or 'very positive'.
+This will be the condition for the new message group we are going to create.

 #### Step 1: Add new message group
 Go to the Build tab and select the Actions tab.
 Choose ADD A NEW MESSAGE GROUP and select CALL WEBHOOK.
 Enter the application URL followed by '/postCreateBusinessPartner'.